 All work for a course must be submitted for a student to be eligible for a passing grade.
 Students are responsible for handing in all course work on time.
 Assignments handed in after a deadline will be awarded the grade of F or downgraded according to the instructor’s own guidelines.
 Students are responsible for seeing that they arrive on time for all examinations and written or oral tests.
 Exams or tests can take place on any scheduled class or exam day during the published dates of the term.
 Faculty reserve the right to change dates of tests with notice, as long as alternative times fall within the regular course schedule.
 Failure to take a test or exam at the indicated time and place will result in the grade of F. No exceptions to this policy will be made except in cases of documented illness or family emergency, both reported before the exam or test.

-The DIS grade appeal procedure is available to students both during and after their stay in Denmark, with a six-month statute of limitation after the final course grade has been issued.
-The student is required to file, in written form, his/her complaint with the DIS Director of Academic Support and Registrar.
-The student must provide written evidence indicating a mistake, fraud, or bad faith on the part of the instructor and submit it to the DIS Academic Counselor and Registrar (firstname.lastname@example.org), who will review it and receive input from involved faculty or staff.
+The DIS grade appeal procedure is available to you during and after your stay abroad with a six-month statute of limitation after the final course grade has been issued.
+The student is required to provide written evidence indicating a mistake, fraud, or bad faith on the part of the instructor and submit it to the DIS Academic Counselor and Registrar (firstname.lastname@example.org), who will review it and receive input from involved faculty or staff.
 After reviewing the complaint, the Academic Director will render the final decision within 30 days of submission.

 DIS does not publish a policy with regard to religious holidays, as we believe that this can and should be discussed between students and instructors rather than on an institutional basis.
 If students approach teachers about missing class due to religious observance, we encourage teachers to work with you.
 Missed class should not mean missing the work – students are still responsible for any reading or written work due on that day.
 You should arrange to get a copy of notes from a classmate.